atealxt/atealxt.github.io/_posts/2016-12-11-redis-pattern-rate-limiter.md

 Advanced Script
 </h3>

-Above script still has 2 potiencial concern:
+Above script still has 2 potential concern:
 * Expire can be extends automatically if checked key doesn't contains timestamp.

-Everytime allowed a request will reset expire again, the whole timeout is not accurate.
+Every time allowed a request will reset expire again, the whole timeout is not accurate.
 To fix this, client must pass the timestamp within part of the key to avoid check duplicated key, for example:

 <pre><code>//allow 5 times per hour